mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 <img src="/graphics/xenstore-diagram.png" alt="Device configuration is stored in Xenstore as key=value pairs." />

-The Xenstore device attach protocol insists that all device keys are added atomically through atomic transactions, i.e. partial updates are never visible to clients and transactions cannot interfere with each other.
+The Xenstore device attach protocol insists that all device keys are added through atomic transactions, i.e. partial updates are never visible to clients and transactions cannot interfere with each other.
 A Xenstore server must abort transactions whose operations were not successfully